How to Get the Best AI Output

-In our demo example, we provide a full system prompt that includes all of these instructions, standards, and tool usage patterns.
+In our demo example, we provide a full system prompt that includes all these instructions, standards, and tool usage patterns.
 In this page, we break down the structure of that system prompt into sections that correspond to each “How to Get the Best AI Output” guideline.
-This illustrates how each part of the prompt reinforces the best practices for the Agent.
+This illustrates how each part of the prompt reinforces the Agent's best practices.

 Spend time crafting a strong system prompt.
 Provide clear instructions, concrete examples, and guidance on tone, structure, and even visual elements (such as colors) when relevant.
 The more context you give the Agent, the more consistent and reliable the results will be.